 Narcolepsy is a chronic neurological disorder of the sleep-wake cycle that affects about three million people worldwide.
 However, public understanding of narcolepsy is limited, with media portrayals associating narcolepsy with comical sleepiness rather than a medical condition.
 As a result, people with narcolepsy often face stigma and isolation.
 Likewise, misconceptions and low awareness perpetuate delays in proper detection and diagnosis.

 At the same time, communicating about narcolepsy can be challenging.
 Many aspects of living with narcolepsy are invisible to peers, family, teachers and even medical professionals.

-This program will serve the dual purpose of fostering a new generation of narcolepsy patient-advocates spreading awareness while also empowering participants.
+Rising Voices of Narcolepsy serves the dual purpose of fostering a new generation of narcolepsy patient-advocates spreading narcolepsy awareness while also empowering participants.
 Personal stories of health and illness are invaluable public education tools.
 Audiences are much more likely to empathize and retain information when it is delivered by someone with lived experience, giving a real “face” to medical terminology and statistics.
 Moreover, for those with “invisible illnesses” like narcolepsy, sharing one’s story is a powerful way to find connection, validation and understanding.

 We are now accepting applications for our fourth series of Rising Voices of Narcolepsy trainings, to take place online this summer of 2020.
 Applicants can choose from the following options: